 We provided posters, pens, a social media pack and video case studies for health care workers to view and promote.
 It is recognised that positive maternity care looks different for different people.

 - increase culturally responsive care to improve maternity care for all whānau and supporting pregnant women and people’s overall health and wellbeing during pregnancy

 - open the discussion to find out what pregnant women and people want and need

 - talk with patients and whānau about what is most important to them

 - raise health care professionals’ awareness of potential biases and how that affects care.

-We encourages maternity providers to use the posters to promote an event, such as a staff morning tea, to play the videos, and to share the videos widely on social media.
+We encouraged maternity providers to use our posters to promote an event, such as a staff morning tea, to play the videos, and to share the videos widely on social media.